 Following closure in 2001, responsibility for the records created by DOS was passed to The National Archives.
 The following year the 1st Print Library, definitive finding aids and air photo mosaic collection were transferred from Ordnance Survey International to the British Empire and Commonwealth Museum, Bristol, and then in 2012 they were deposited with NCAP.

 A small amount of DOS aerial photography was catalogued and digitised during work on a film project in 2014 and is now online.
 Further work on this collection will be undertaken when resources permit.
-At the moment, it is not possible to search within this collection for aerial photography of specific geographic locations, other than those already uploaded to the website and available here.
+At the moment, it is not possible to search within this collection for aerial photography of specific geographic locations, other than those already uploaded to the website.
+View online DOS images.

 Read our feature on Mapping the World